zepinglee/lua-bibtex-parser/README.md

 Previously I wrote a BibTeX parser for <https://github.com/zepinglee/citeproc-lua>
 and I'm planning to make it a standalone project here.
+This parser is aimed at matching the original BibTeX's syntax.

+## Improvements (TODO)

+- Fault-tolerant: Able to parse files with syntax errors
+- Exporting matching the original
+- Easily modifying
+- Formatting options for writing

 ## BibTeX grammar